cecid/hermes-docs/docs/source/first_step.rst

    The Transport Endpoint URL should be formatted as :samp:`http://{<RECEIVER_HOST>}:{<PORT>}/corvus/httpd/ebms/inbound`

-   where ``corvus/httpd/ebms/inbound`` is the context path for accepting and receiving incoming ebXML messages if the receiving system is also using Hermes 2.
+   where ``corvus/httpd/ebms/inbound`` is the context path for accepting and receiving incoming ebXML messages if the receiving system is also using Hermes.

    Since the receiving host below is the same as the sending host (i.e. the ebMS message loops back to the sender), only **ONE** partnership is required for sending and receiving.